Do Go On - 126 - Virginia Hall: The Limping Lady

 Yeah, that's good.

-Wouldn't it be a waste to just be like, hey, junior?
+Wouldn't it be a waste, just be like, hey, junior?

 What do you think Stephen would be?

-Would he be A limping lady or Bale limping lady?
+Would he be a limping lady or beer limping lady?

 The lovely lad.